-In the following diagram, the single point of failure has been removed by providing a replica of the same.
+Figure 3 shows that the single point of failure has been removed by providing a replica of the same.
 This replica is not participating in serving the client requests.
 The requests are only processed by the active part.
 However, as soon as active part fails, the passive part takes over the control and starts processing the requests.
 Hence, at any given moment, there is only one part which is serving the requests.